- Who we are

 Our training encourages individuals to be mindful of the impact of their behaviour on the wider team, promoting a healthy group dynamic that builds respect, accountability, and a sense of social responsibility.

 Psychological consultancy is available to enable teams to continue to learn and develop their knowledge and skill of therapeutic parenting approaches.

-We know that well-informed assessment improves our ability to care safely and effectively.
-Based upon the principles of Psychological Formulation, we have developed an assessment and formulation that recognises the interaction between the biological, psychological, and social circumstances that influence an individual’s life.
+Well-informed assessment improves our ability to care safely and effectively.
+Based upon the principles of Psychological Formulation, we have developed an assessment and formulation that recognises the interaction between the biological, psychological, and social circumstances influencing an individual’s life.

-This (biopsychosocial) assessment and formulation uses ‘The 5 P’s’ for understanding the needs and risks of our young people and shapes our care planning, therapeutic activities, and management of risk.
+We understanding the needs and risks of our young people to shape care planning, therapeutic activities, and risk management.

 If you would like to talk to us about our therapeutic parenting model and approach to caring for young people, please use the form below.